spookier/ft_printf/README.md

 # ft_printf

-ft_printf is a custom implementation of the standard printf function in C.
+ft_printf is a custom implementation of the standard printf function in C

 The function allows you to format and print text to the console or to a file, just like the standard printf function